GlacioHack/geoutils/doc/source/scalability_logic.md

 (scalability-logic)=
 # Implementation strategies

-Implementing **chunked execution** requires developping substantial internal logic often invisible to the user, making it difficult to understand what is happening in the background and how to potentially address a scalability issue.
+Implementing **chunked execution** requires developing substantial internal logic often invisible to the user, making it difficult to understand what is happening in the background and how to potentially address a scalability issue.

 Additionally, for certain methods, there is often no single best solution.
 We therefore propose several **strategies** to further improve performance based on the nature of the input data.